 This project will provide students with hands-on experience in native plant restoration and agroforestry, including:

 Organically removing established introduced plants through tillage and cover cropping,

 Working with experts from the Xerces Society in selecting and seeding geographically and functionally appropriate native species,

 Working with experienced farmers in selecting and transplanting food-bearing perennials,

 Presenting information effectively through signage at the orchard site,

 Educating our immediate and extended community through tours, presentations, social media, and a field day.

 Update on Outreach activities:

-We may be hosting a field day in the fall of 2021 (unsure of whether it will be in person or not) for another project we have going on with Iowa State University Horticulture and perhaps tie in with Practical Farmers of Iowa programming and this is in process.
-I told Ajay Nair at ISU that we would also like to feature this SARE project in the field day (though it will certainly be “in process”), and he was agreeable.
+We may be hosting a field day in the fall of 2021 (we are unsure of whether it will be in person or not) for another project we have going on with Iowa State University Horticulture and tie in with Practical Farmers of Iowa programming.
+This is in process.
+I told Ajay Nair at ISU that we would also like to feature this SARE project in the field day (though it will certainly be "in process"), and he was agreeable.